timhugele/Module_1_Movie_Project/README_Tim.md

 ### Choosing Categories

+* We decided to compare domestic box office receipts with foreign receipts as well as overall worldwide receipts for the highest grossing movies.
 * We decided not to work with either people's names, so we deleted all three actor name categories and the director name category.
 We also thought that it might be interesting to see how movies performed based on the popularity of the director and top billed actor, irrespective of their names, so we kept the categories pertaining to their Facebook likes.
 * We also dropped the columns that contained links, posters, and the aspect ratio because we didn't think that we could do anything with those fields.
 We also dropped the fields that were already covered in the other data sets, except for the movie titles so that we could use that field for the merge.
 * We dropped budget because of the large amount of missing data.